freetonik/rakhim.org/_posts/2018-07-11-social-responsibility-of-cs.md

 ---
 layout: post
-title: "Social responsibility of computer science"
+title: "We shouldn't let people get used to the idea that software fails"
 summary: "I believe that computer scientists and software engineers have the moral responsibility to tell the public that software's failure is not acceptable, not how the things are supposed to be."
 ---

-Lately, there's been lots of discussions about social responsibilities of technology and engineers.
-I want to talk about the non-political social responsibilities of computer science in general.

 Society has certain expectations when it comes to engineering and technology.
 We expect buildings and bridges to basically never fail.
-We expect cars to be extremely safe and fool-proof, as much as tiny-explosions-based metal boxes moving at hundred miles per hour can be safe and fool-proof.
+We expect cars to be extremely safe and fool-proof, as much as explosions-based metal boxes moving at hundred miles per hour can be safe and fool-proof.
 Home appliances are supposed to work for years without any serious maintenance.
-Electricity is just there, forever.
+Electricity is just there, always.
 And when it goes out, we are incredibly frustrated and surprised.

-This very high expectation of engineering runs deep into relevant industries and educational institutions.
+The high expectation of engineering runs deep into relevant industries and educational institutions.
 Engineers take oaths!
-And get a special ring!

 ---